krusta4711/aoc2022/README.md

 Nice one.
 I decided to just work with the indices to not get caught again by a clean but too slow design for part 2.
 I had a one-off problem in my modulo for negative indices so I needed a little bit help by other code examples.
 Part 2 was easy because my code was fast enough this time.

 ---

+**Day 21**

+I just a full-blown `observer pattern` as solution.
+It was fun as it is kind of rare that patterns are helpful in AoC.
+Mostly algorithms are needed.
+But obserever pattern is still a pain in the ass in Java.
+The class `Observable` was  - mercifully - deprecated in Java 9.
+I used the `PropertyChangeListener` which is not good either as it does not support generics, so you are forced to cast.
+Next time i would try `java.util.concurrent.Flow`.
+For part 2 I was too lazy implementing cutting in halves.
+So I searched for an working start value manually and let a loop do the rest. :-P

+---

 **Day 22**

 Nice one.
 I didn't use a grid but Objects which know the position next to them and recursion.
-Would have worked great with the second part 2 too.
-But my brain was too lazy to find out which sites of the cube do touch.
+Would have worked great with the second part too.
+But my brain was too lazy to find out which sites of the cube do touch each other.

 ---

 **Day 23**